leodotng/randorestau/README.md

-# randorestau
+# RandoRestau

-> a random restaurant generator app built in Vuejs
+> a random restaurant generator app built in Vuejs using Zomato's Restaurant API

 ## Build Setup